dimforge/ncollide/ray_casting/acceleration_structures.md

 // Now `intersections` contains the list of all objects which bounding volume intersects the ray.
 ```

-If you are not interested in the whole set of objects that intersect the ray
+If you are not interested in the complete set of objects that intersect the ray
 but only the closest one, using the BVT `.cast_ray(...)` method will be far
 more efficient.
 It requires a closure that is able to cast a ray on the
-objects and returns a tuple containing the associated time of impact (in any)
+objects and returns a tuple containing the associated time of impact (if any)
 and an user-defined result.
 The end-result is the user-defined one that had the
 smallest time of impact.

 ## Example

-The following examples creates four geometries, sets up a `BVT` to associate
+The following example creates four shapes, sets up a `BVT` to associate
 indices to their bounding spheres, and casts some rays on it using the
 `.ray_cast(...)` method and the `RayInterferencesCollector` visitor.